DaulPavid/glraster/README.md

 # glraster

-OpenGL based symbol (or bit) raster for viewing frame structure from a binary file.
+OpenGL based byte (or bit) raster for viewing frame structure from a binary file.

 ## Dependencies